 Apart from having a strong emergency cash fund of 1-2 years’ worth of retirement expenses, you can also create additional income streams that can pay for part of your annual retirement expenses.
 That reduces the amount of money you need to draw down from your multi-asset investment portfolio each year.

 I don’t consider these income streams as part of my asset allocation as they are designed solely for cash flow.

 CPF Life plays an important cornerstone of your retirement plan as it can pay for part of your retirement expenses.
 Because the payout is guaranteed without any risk, you can be confident that the money will reach your bank account without fail.

 On top of CPF Life, you could consider purchasing private annuities to create additional income streams for your retirement expenses.
 I’d strongly encourage looking at only the guaranteed portion of the quotation of the annuity insurance product because I deem anything that’s non-guaranteed as a bonus.
 That’s a conservative view, but I believe we can all benefit from being more conservative in our retirement planning.

-How would my retirement portfolio look like at 55?
+What my retirement portfolio would look like at 55

 If I continue to work till 50 with a salary above $6000 and continue to accumulate my investment portfolio every month, what would my retirement portfolio look like?

 I made a projection based on the above and ended up with a retirement portfolio below with my CPF monies in my Ordinary Account and Special Account as the fixed income component.
 I imagine I’d modify my equities portfolio for a less volatile growth strategy with a portion focusing on dividend yields.